manisero/YouShallNotPass/docs/readme.md

 TODO
 ---

+- replace ValidationContext.Data with some more convenient object
 - write more tests testing engine
 - write more tests testing individual rules
 - while caching results in classes, care for thread safety